waterbearlang/waterbear/README.md

 Waterbear is pure Javascript.
 The only external dependencies are on jQuery (currently 1.5.1) and Modernizr (1.6).
 Some Waterbear block sets may have further dependencies, on Processing.js, Raphael.js, or Crafty.js (for instance).

+Update: Have removed Modernizr dependency, but added dependencies on bPopup (http://dinbror.dk/blog/bPopup/) and Colorwheel (http://jweir.github.com/colorwheel/).
+Have also regressed Raphael to an earlier version to avoid bugs in the current version.

 ## Demo

 There is a demo of a recent build (not guaranteed to be working at any given time) of waterbear here: <a href="http://waterbearlang.com/">waterbear.livingcode.org</a>, if you would like a (very early) sneak preview.